cljfx/cljfx/README.md

 # Cljfx

-Cljfx is a declarative, dynamic and extensible wrapper for JavaFX applications.
+Cljfx is a declarative, functional and extensible wrapper of JavaFX mutability soup.

 ## Rationale